PavanaParadesi15/go-application/application-info/README.md

 Login to Argo CD UI.
 Argocd is also on the same EKS cluster
 * Create new app with all the detials

+* Once application is deployed on to EKS cluster, LB does the domain name mapping and the Application can be accessed on " go-web-app.local/courses"